Isaac-Shuman/bite_brief2/README.md

 4. Google login is configured to only work on localhost and localhost:3000.

 The navbar may not be fully visible if your window is not maximized.
+Once you have logged in, you can navigate through the app using the navbar.

 #### Worked on the Project:
 Isaac Shuman, Maria Koldubaeva, Kelvin Jiang, Zihan Xia, Yue Wu, Beatrice Leung